UConn vs. Arkansas: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +900

-- UConn's national championship odds (+900) place it third-best in the country, but according to computer rankings it is only eighth-best.
+- Sportsbooks rate UConn higher (fourth-best in college basketball) than the computer rankings do (eighth-best).

-- Bookmakers have moved the Huskies' national championship odds up from +8000 at the start of the season to +900.
-Among all teams in college basketball, that is the 53rd-biggest change.
+- Sportsbooks have moved the Huskies' national championship odds up from +8000 at the beginning of the season to +900.
+Among all teams in the country, that is the 53rd-biggest change.

-- UConn's chances of winning the national championship, based on its odds, are 10%.
+- With odds of +900, UConn has been given a 10% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.